Shaping the Future with Books 2026

 Smithers United Kingdom

-Adam is VP Reports at Smithers, the worldwide authority for the printing, paper and packaging industries, with overall responsibility for its market reports business.
-Adam has over 20 years’ experience in project management, directing market research and working with clients to deliver high-value strategic studies and analysis.
+Adam is VP Reports at Smithers, the worldwide authority for the printing, paper and packaging industries, with overall responsibility for its market reports business. in 2025, he launched the new Smithers Market Intelligence Platform which provides all reports and data in one fully searchable solution, and which is fully secure and accessible anytime, anywhere.
+Adam has more than 25 years’ experience in leading market research projects.
 During his time at Smithers he has published hundreds of market studies, reports, technical books and single-client projects across a range of industries including printing, paper and packaging, and has delivered many insightful presentations at conferences and events around the world.
-Adam manages a global network of experts, consultants and researchers who contribute to hundreds of primary research-based projects every year, and is a member of the Society of Competitive Intelligence Professionals.
+As part of this role, Adam manages a global network of experts, consultants and researchers who contribute to hundreds of primary research-based projects every year.
+Adam was trained as a journalist, and is a member of the Society of Competitive Intelligence Professionals.

 Deputy Director General